team113sanger/Acral_Melanoma_PDX_models_LatAm_Heatmap_Figures/README.md

 install.packages(c("tidyverse", "ComplexHeatmap"))
 ```

+If you're interested in [reproducing the R environment using `renv`](https://rstudio.github.io/renv/reference/index.html) please follow the official documentation.

 ## Contact
   If you have any questions or comments about this repository, please contact:
   - Antonio Facciolo : (<af31@sanger.ac.uk>)